fhunleth/tilde-pi/README.md

 Insert the SDCard into a Raspberry Pi Model B, and watch it boot over the serial port.
 Log in as...

+## Running in qemu

+It's possible to do a lot of work locally in qemu.
+Run the following to make a qemu build:

+    $ make clean
+    $ make tilde_qemu_defconfig
+    $ make

+Then, start up qemu:

+    $ qemu-system-arm -M vexpress-a9 -kernel buildroot/output/images/zImage
+-drive file=buildroot/output/images/rootfs.ext2,if=sd -append
+"console=ttyAMA0,115200 root=/dev/mmcblk0" -serial telnet:localhost:4444,server
+-net nic,model=lan9118 -net user -nographic

+Now that qemu is started, it's waiting for you to connect to the serial port.
+This is accessible by telneting to port 4444.
+I.e.

+    $ telnet localhost 4444

+Log in as root:root or fhunleth:fhunleth, etc. for now.